-Audible hired the former VP of Programming at NPR, Eric Nuzum, to help create new and original content in 2015.
+Audible hired the former vice president of programming at NPR, Eric Nuzum, to help create new and original content in 2015.
 While Audible has decreased the number of original series it is producing, a few options to continue to exist, including Where Should We Begin?, a series that brings you inside therapist Esther Perel’s office, hearing couples deal with sexual issues.

 Sincerely, X is another Audible Original featuring Ted Talks from anonymous individuals, including a doctor who believed he killed his patient and a Silicon Valley executive who experienced a mental breakdown.
 Two other options from Audible include Ponzi Supernova, an investigative podcast looking at the Bernie Madoff $65 billion Ponzi scheme, and West Cork, a true-crime series investigating an unsolved murder from 1996 West Cork, Ireland.

-Amazon’s Audible service does not come free with a Prime subscription; however, some eBooks available in the Prime Reading library do include Audible narration.
+Amazon’s Audible service does not come free with a Prime subscription, but some e-books available in the Prime Reading library do include Audible narration.
 Audible does offer a trial subscription to Prime members, which includes two free audio credits, but after the 30-day trial period, you will need to begin paying like any other subscriber.

 Are books on Audible free?